Defend free speech and individual liberty online.

 Section 230 is targeted again.

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

-During a “listening session” at the White House on tech platforms' accountability, the Biden administration renewed calls for reforms to of the Communication Decency Act, which shields tech platforms from liability from content posted by users.
+During a “listening session” at the White House on tech platforms’ accountability, the Biden administration renewed calls for reforms to Section 230 of the Communication Decency Act, which shields tech platforms from liability from content posted by users.

 During his campaign trail in January 2020, President Joe Biden called for the removal of Section 230.